ashley-taylor/graphql-aws-lamba-example/README.md

 ## Deploying
 * Run `mvn package` to create fat jar.
 * Upload to an s3 bucket
-* cf.json is a cloud formation script that can then be used to setup the environement
+* cf.json is a cloud formation script that can then be used to setup the environment
 * can then look at the aws api gateway to find the urls to connect to